 Individuals with documented disabilities (as defined by state and federal regulations), may be eligible for reasonable accommodations.
 The responsibility for initiating a request for accommodations lies with the individual with a disability.
 It is the responsibility of every individual making a request for accommodations to provide adequate documentation that supports his/her request.
 Submitted documentation must be from an appropriate, qualified professional.
 In accordance with federal and state regulations disability related information will be treated in a confidential manner by SUNY Cortland.

-The University has designated Student Disability Services as the Office which coordinates services for students with disabilities.
-The Coordinator of Student Disability Services collects student disability documentation, evaluates requests by students for reasonable accommodations and coordinates appropriate services.
+The University has designated Disability Resources as the Office which coordinates services for students with disabilities.
+The Director of Disability Resources collects student disability documentation, evaluates requests by students for reasonable accommodations and coordinates appropriate services.
 Final determination as to the appropriateness of an accommodation to the University setting is evaluated on a case by case basis and rests with the University.
-The Coordinator of Student Disability Services also assists faculty, staff, and students with information and resources relating to disability and serves as a consultant for persons needing information or referrals to outside agencies or professionals.
+The Director of Disability Resources also assists faculty, staff, and students with information and resources relating to disability and serves as a consultant for persons needing information or referrals to outside agencies or professionals.

 The University has designated the ADA/504 Coordinator as the contact person for employees with disabilities requesting reasonable accommodations.
 The ADA/504 Coordinator collects employee disability documentation and follows policy and procedures for employee requests for accommodations.
 The ADA/504 Coordinator is available to assist faculty and staff in gaining a greater understanding of the law and provide clarification of the University's obligations under the law to provide accommodations.